diskuv/dkml-workflows-monorepo-example/duniverse/dune_/doc/hacking.rst

 Experimental & Independent Extensions
 -------------------------------------

-Sometimes, Dune's versioning policy is too strict.
-For example, it doesn't work in the following situations:
+Sometimes, dune's versioning policy is too strict.
+For example, it does not work in the following situations:

-- When most Dune independent extensions only exist inside Dune for development convenience, e.g., build rules for Coq.
+- Mostly independent extensions of dune that only exist inside dune for development convenience.
+For example, build rules for coq.
 Such extensions would like to impose their own versioning policy.

-- When experimental features cannot guarantee Dune's strict backwards compatibility.
+- Experimental features that cannot yet guarantee dune's strict backwards compatibility.
 Such features may dropped or modified at any time.

-To handle both of these use cases, Dune allows the definition of new languages (with the same syntax).
+To handle both of these use cases, dune allows to define new languages (with the same syntax).
 These languages have their own versioning scheme and their own stanzas (or fields).
-In Dune itself, ``Syntax.t`` represents such languages.
-Here's an example of how the Coq syntax is defined:
+In dune itself, such languages are represented with ``Syntax.t`` Here's an example of how the coq syntax is defined:

 .. code:: ocaml